NA-Ag/daily-bugle-test/README.md

    ```
 4. Open `src/index.html` in your web browser to view the website.

-## Contributing

-Feel free to contribute to the project by submitting issues or pull requests.
-Your feedback and suggestions are welcome!

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.